 Explore Aviation History in Dayton, OH

 As if being the home of the Wright Brothers wasn’t enough to earn Dayton, OH a spot in aviation history, Dayton housed the first aircraft factory, first parachute, and the creation of spy technology used in World War II.
-Learn more about the aviation history of Dayton Chicago with Mercedes-Benz of Centerville!
+Learn more about the aviation history of Dayton, Ohio while snacking on the best delivery Centerville has to offer!

 The First Aircraft Factory